Float Fishing In Ontario – When, Where And How

 - White and peach for low clear or cold water.

 Blackbird Spawn Scarf – an Alternative for tying roe bags that I use sometimes in the chartreuse color because it’s a tighter mesh and that makes the color stand out more in dirty water.
-I also have has good success with the lilac color in normal water conditions.
+I also have had good success with the lilac color in normal water conditions.
 It’s one piece at 27″ x 27″, it will yield approximately 81 pieces of material.
 MORE . . . . .

-- Chartruese for dirty stained water.
+- Chartreuse for dirty stained water.

 - Hot pink for colored and stained water.